openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/master.md

 non-control profiles and sends DNP3 commands (e.g. binary/analog output) in response to OpenFMB control profiles.

-## General configuration
+## General Configuration

-- `name`: Name used in the logs to identify the communication session.
+- `name`: name used in the logs to identify the communication session.
 - `channel`
-    - `adapter`: Network adapter to use to establish a TCP connection (typically 0.0.0.0)
+    - `adapter`: network adapter to use to establish a TCP connection (typically 0.0.0.0)
     - `outstation-ip`: IP address of the outstation.
 Can also be a domain name.
     - `port`: TCP port on which the outstation is listening.
 - `protocol`